What is Java Mission Control?

 Java Mission Control is the result of a series of acquisitions.
 Both Java Mission Control and its companion tool Java Flight Recorder were created by Appeal Virtual Machines as a complement to the high-performance JRockit virtual machine.
 In 2008, Oracle purchased BEA WebLogic, which had acquired Appeal Virtual Machines in 2002.
 Oracle then integrated both Java Mission Control and Java Flight Recorder into the version 7.40 release of the JDK.
 The tools were released to the open source community in 2018.

 While the Java Flight Recorder profiling tool is built into the JVM, Java Mission Control is packaged separately and must be downloaded from a JVM vendor, such as Azul, Eclipse Adoptium, Red Hat or Oracle.

 Because Oracle owns a trademark on the Java name , third-party vendors cannot include the name in their builds of Mission Control.
 While Oracle continues to brand its distribution as Java Mission Control, other vendors use the term JDK Mission Control to avoid trademark infringement.
 JMC is commonly used as shorthand for Java Mission Control.
 Java Flight Recorder is often referred to as JFR.
 So, when looking for a Java Mission Control option, the tool will likely be called JDK Mission Control.

 Real-time JVM monitoring

 Java Mission Control also provides embedded access to the Java Diagnostic Command tool jcmd.
-Developers can use it to execute a variety of VM operations against a running JVM, specifically to:
+Developers can use it to execute a variety of VM operations against a running JVM, such as the following tasks:

-- Issue a command to start garbage collection; and
+- Issue a command to start garbage collection.

 - Print all JVM compiler directives.